Goodness-stx/GreenCredit/README.md

 # GreenCredit

-A decentralized carbon credit marketplace built on Stacks blockchain for transparent and secure trading of verified carbon credits with comprehensive multi-standard verification support.
+A decentralized carbon credit marketplace built on Stacks blockchain for transparent and secure trading of verified carbon credits with comprehensive multi-standard verification support and efficient batch operations.

 ## Overview